top of page

 In this variant, we invest a constant amount of $100k, which is divided by the maximum number of open positions (10).
 This results in a capital commitment of up to $10k per position.

-We are testing the period of the last 30 years from 1994 to May 2024.
+We are testing the period of the last 30 years from 1994 to February 2025.

 The backtest automatically selects stocks that meet the criteria from the Nasdaq 100 index.
-It is important to note that the list of stocks included in the index changed over the years, which is taken into account in the Stockpicker data (survival bias).
+It is important to note that the list of stocks included in the index changed over the years, which is taken into account in the Stockpicker data (survivorship bias).

 Invested capital: $100k